 Is travelling alone good for your mental health?

-Travelling on your own is not only good for your mental wellbeing but it also helps your self development.
-More benefits of travelling alone include becoming more independent and developing self-reliance.
 Solo travel helps teach you to make decisions that prioritise what’s best for you.
 When travelling alone, you are responsible for every single choice – no one else will be there influencing them!
+It’s excellent for personal growth.

 How do you travel solo without being lonely?